The Cloud Transition

 The goal of architects should be to design a Cloud platform that delivers a granularity that is finer than the perception of clients.
 Using the table above as a guide, architects should play out scenarios with the service portfolio against each index.
 Starting with the least to the highest.
 Once the required availability index is determined, it should be relatively easy to identify the dimensions to support it.

-The availability index is a simple, logical, technology-agnostic technique for projecting the Cloud landscape.
+The availability index is a simple, logical, technology-agnostic technique for conceptual reasoning about a Cloud landscape.
 Determination of the availability index helps to reveal shared profiles for similar subsystems.
-The profiles are logical and can estimate the resources required to support a genre of subsystem.
-Each profile can then be mapped to specific Cloud infrastructure and captured as customisable templates.
-The logical profile provides architects with a starting point for solution designs.
+The profiles are logical and help estimate the resources required to support a genre of subsystem.
+Each logical profile can then be mapped to specific Cloud infrastructure and captured as customisable templates.
+The logical profiles provide architects with a starting point for solution designs.
 The infrastructure templates serve as a baseline for DevOps teams.
-Each artefact is likely to go through a number of evolutions of change, including round-tripping.
-However, it is vital that the logical and physical views are kept in sync at all times.
+Each artefact is likely to go through a number of evolutions.
+However, it is vital that both views are kept in sync at all times.

 Organisations that leverage this approach will see a marked improvement in the consistency of infrastructure designs.
 Other benefits include faster turnaround of solutions, and systems that balance technical capability with business needs and aspirations.
 Architecture teams that leverage the availability index position their organisations for superior agility and competitiveness in the global economy.